The Serengeti-Mara Ecosystem

 In review, the Serengeti-Mara ecosystem is a large ecosystem that contains parts of Northern Tanzania and Southern Kenya just east of Lake Victoria.
 This ecosystem contains a rich variety of animal and plant life as well as abiotic factors, or nonliving environmental factors like climate, elevation, soil type and sources of water.

 Kiki the lion is a female African Lion that is a part the Serengeti-Mara ecosystem, but she doesn't live in all parts of the ecosystem.
 Being a lion, she is adapted to live in certain areas of the ecosystem called habitats, which are areas that are suitable for a particular organism to live in.
 In Kiki's case, her habitat is the grassy plains and open woodland, or savanna, of sub-Saharan Africa.
 Every type of organism in an ecosystem has a niche, or a specific role that it plays within the ecosystem.
 Kiki is a predator, which means that she hunts and kills other animals for food, but just being a predator does not completely explain Kiki's niche.
 Other factors, like her habitat, the types of animals she hunts and the methods she uses while hunting also define her niche.

 Within an ecosystem, we can measure the density of each population by calculating the number of individuals per unit of area.
 The density of a population within an ecosystem is determined by a number of factors.
 Some are density-dependent factors, or population-limiting factors that become more limiting as the population increases.
 Some examples of density-dependent factors are reproductive rate and the amounts of habitat, food, water and shelter that are available.
 There are also density-independent factors, or population-limiting factors that are not affected by population size.
-Some examples of density-independent factors are predation and many types of disease.
+Some examples of density-independent factors are many types of disease.